The 2017 Guide to Google Ads

 This is Only the Beginning…

 So there you have it, common terms and concepts to get you started in PPC.
-We’ve only just scratched the surface in Google Adwords; next up in this guide are more details on advertising for specific conversion goals, remarketing, advanced segmentation, extensions, experiments, display network campaigns, and more.
+We’ve only just scratched the surface in Google Ads; next up in this guide are more details on advertising for specific conversion goals, remarketing, advanced segmentation, extensions, experiments, display network campaigns, and more.

 A Quick Recap